 Racism has a long history in the United States.

-Cannabis has been used in the United States from at least 3000 B.C., although it wasn't stigmatized until the early twentieth century.
+Cannabis has been used in the United States since 3000 B.C., but it wasn't stigmatized until the early 1900s.

 The Mexican Revolution at the time resulted in a significant influx of refugees to the United States.

 Then, "marijuana" replaced "cannabis" as the preferred term.
-Politicians and the general public combined anti-immigrant racism with anti-drug propaganda by employing a Spanish word, connecting cannabis with Spanish speakers, and demonizing its usage.
+Politicians and the public mixed anti-immigrant racism with anti-drug propaganda.
+They used a Spanish word to link cannabis with Spanish speakers and made it seem bad.

 On our blog, you can learn more about the history of cannabis.